ganddev0925/StoPoint/User-Guide.md

 *   **Location Access:** When prompted, select **“Allow all the time.”** This ensures StoPoint detects your arrivals and exits even when your phone is locked or in your pocket.
 *   **Physical Activity Permission (NEW):** To optimize battery life and accuracy, StoPoint requires access to your physical activity.
 This allows the app to know when you are moving versus stationary (**Smart Silence**), preventing "GPS drift" from logging fake visits while you are sitting still.
 *   **Battery Optimization:** Go to your phone’s *Settings > Apps > StoPoint > Battery* and select **“Unrestricted”**.
 This prevents Android from "killing" the app while it's waiting for you to arrive.
-*   **Platinum Guard (Direct Boot):** StoPoint is built for reliability.
+*   **Auto restart of tracking after a phone restarts (power off and power on):** StoPoint is built for reliability.
 It will resume tracking automatically after your phone reboots, even before you unlock your device.

 ---